 The rest of our experience delighted in the same manner.
 Buttery salty meat and sweet apple and pepper crudité tantalized my taste buds, making one heck of an introduction to oysters.
 I’d heard that oysters are rubbery, but my mind was too busy with the various flavors to detect any texture resembling that.
 The habanero was undetectable in the Beet the Heat cocktail, and I absolutely must have the Sweet potato and Kenny’s fromage blanc stuffed ravioli over mushroom duxelles with a roasted garlic cream again.
 The pork tenderloin and everything on this menu was flavor packed and expertly presented right up through the Maple brown sugar bar served with house bourbon chocolate chip ice cream sandwich, salted ganache, espresso cocoa dust and the straight Makers Mark Cask bourbon tasting from iconic glassware, which diners were encouraged to keep.

 In my opinion, there is nothing more enjoyable than watching humans play or experiencing the fruits of playful creativity.
-By the end of the meal, I felt like my sense of taste was a child who had been at a science center playground and had to be dragged out when it was time to leave.
+By the end of the meal, I felt like my sense of taste was a child who had been at the science center playground and had to be dragged out when it was time to leave.